Cheryl-Lau/Cheryl-Lau.github.io/research.md

 <img align="right" src="images/feedback_channels.png" alt="Channels in GMC" width="330" height="310" style="margin-left: 5px; margin-right: 5px; margin-top: 5px, margin-bottom: 5px;" />

 It might sound destructive.
-However, a notable aspect in the behaviour of feedback is that they tend to pass through the **paths of least resistance** as they escape their natal GMC.
+But in reality, a notable aspect in feedback's behaviour is that they tend to pass through the **paths of least resistance** as they escape their natal GMC.
 This is much like rivers passing through pre-existing valleys and eventually carving the gorges.
 If we take a slice from the cloud and plot the location of particles impacted by photoionization (i.e. ionized; coloured in purple), we see that their morphologies clearly exhbit cavity- and channel-like structures.

-Thus, when the massive star dies, if the GMC gas is yet to be dispersed (either being too big or is enveloped by warm HI gas), the supernova explosion could be "trapped" in these cavities.
+Thus, when the progenitor star dies, if the GMC gas is yet to be dispersed (either being too big or is enveloped by warm HI gas), its supernova explosion could be "trapped" in these cavities.
 Their energies are then swiftly "channelled" out of the GMC, thanks to the early feedback, without significantly impacting the dense star-forming filaments.

 <img align="left" src="images/rotatingcloud_SN_u.gif" alt="SN in GMC" width="330" height="330" style="margin-left: 5px; margin-right: 5px; margin-top: 5px, margin-bottom: 5px;" />

-Indeed, if we try injecting a supernova into a simulated GMC where early photoionization feedback is present, we see that the explosion energy is escaping like blobs running away in preferential directions.
-It's *not* spherically symmetrical.
+Let's look at this example simulation.
+If we try injecting supernova into a GMC where early photoionization feedback is present, we see that the explosion energy is escaping like blobs running away in preferential directions.
+The explosion is *not* spherically symmetrical.
 There are even slight time delays between the shocks!

+We probably need a model to describe this partial confinement behaviour in the supernova energy release.
+Why?
+It's particularly important for galaxy simulations, where sub-grid feedback recipes are crucial.

 ### A semi-confined Supernova explosion